saifeemustafaqharness/HarnessHackathon/README.md

-### Hackathon Project Proposal: AI-Powered FAQ and Release Notes Generation Portal
+# Hackathon Project Proposal: AI-Powered FAQ and Release Notes Generation Portal

+Directly jump to the UI and workflow of this proposal - [UI Proposal: AI-Powered FAQ and Release Notes Generation Portal](/workflow_and_ui.md)

 **Project Title**: **AI-Powered FAQ and Release Notes Generation Portal**